Sandeepsuresh1998/MagicAssesment/README.md

 ## General Thoughts
   I knew my biggest bottleneck was reading in the data from the zip file.
 As a result, I only read it once and stored it in the dataframe.
-  I wanted to modularize the code as much as possible for readabiltly purposes and to limit rewriting of code.
+  I wanted to modularize the code as much as possible for readability purposes and to limit rewriting of code.
 As seen in part 3, part 3 can be broken down to a part 2 problem, after you filter out readings that are not in the time bounds.
 Similarly, if part 1 was also asked to have a time bound constraint, I could filter out the dates similarly and pass that dataframe into getMinimumTemperatureStation()